February Birthdays 2026

 I know, probably only about fifty times!
 Anyway, when a friend hears that my idol is coming a Manchester venue, they express-message the news in bold BLOCK CAPITALS

-STEVIE WONDER 5th August!!!
+STEVIE WONDER 5th July !!!
 How many tickets?”

 And I can’t believe it, because in my heart I think I had never expected to actually make this dream come true.

 So why do I pause?
 It is that date…that date rings a bell.
 I glance at the calendar.
-And I instantly know that I’ll be giving Stevie, and ‘Superstition’ and those sweet harmonica tunes a serve.
+And I instantly know that I’ll be giving Stevie, ‘Superstition’ and those sweet harmonica tunes a serve.
 Because we have an even better event to attend.
 Between the 4th and 7th of July, we have not one, but two graduations!

 So pushing thoughts of funky soul music aside, we drive North for said July weekend, and what a time we have!